dotnet/csharpstandard/standard/expressions.md

 > Console.WriteLine(values2D[idx3, idx4]);      // won't compile!
 > ```
 >
-> as there is no implicit conversion from `System.Index` to `int, what one might like to express simply as `values2D[idx3, idx4]` must instead be written explicitly as
+> as there is no implicit conversion from `System.Index` to `int`, what one might like to express simply as `values2D[idx3, idx4]` must instead be written explicitly as
 >
 > ```csharp
 > values2D[idx3.GetOffset(values2D.GetUpperBound(0) + 1), idx4.GetOffset(values2D.GetUpperBound(1) + 1)]